-At high temperatures, the random thermal movement of the P ions intensifies, and the probability of contact between these ions and the adsorption sites increases (Omari et al., 2019).
-The adsorption capacity of all forms of phosphates increases as the temperature increases (Muisa et al., 2020)(Gao et al., 2013)(Maher et al., 2015).
-Zeng et al., (2004) reported that the adsorption rate and capacity of P on iron oxides were higher at a temperature of 35 0C (6,600 mg P kg-1) compared to 5 0C (5,500 mg P kg-1).
-Other studies emphasized that temperature increases the initial rate of adsorption (Lee et al., 2015; Liu et al., 2018).
-However, after a prolonged contact time, the adsorption rate is constant, and an equilibrium is observed (Lee et al., 2015; Liu et al., 2018), which agrees with the results obtained in this study.
-The results of this study indicate the endothermic nature of the P adsorption by the Fe-DTR (Zeng et al., 2004).
-Gao et al., (2013) suggested that increasing the temperature reduces the viscosity of the solution, which accelerates the diffusion of molecules across the contact layer of the adsorbent.
-This process increases the adsorption capacity.
-(Devi and Saroha, 2017) also reported that increased temperature causes a swelling effect in the internal structure of the adsorbent, which facilitates the entry of molecules into the adsorbent nozzles and improves the adsorption capacity.
-This mechanism raises concerns about the difficulty in releasing the adsorbed P from internal sites after loading at high temperature and the “shrinking” of the structure to its original size, however, our desorption experiments (not published yet) indicated otherwise.
+At high temperatures, the random thermal movement of P ions intensifies, and the probability of contact between these ions and adsorption sites increases (Omari et al., 2019).
+In fact, the adsorption capacity of all forms of phosphates increases with temperature (Muisa et al., 2020)(Gao et al., 2013)(Maher et al., 2015).
+Zeng et al., (2004) reported that the adsorption rate and capacity of P on iron oxides were higher at 35 0C (6,600 mg P kg-1) compared to 5 0C (5,500 mg P kg-1).
+Other studies emphasized that increasing temperature enhances the initial rate of adsorption (Lee et al., 2015; Liu et al., 2018).
+However, after prolonged contact, the adsorption rate becomes constant, reaching an equilibrium (Lee et al., 2015; Liu et al., 2018), in agreement with our results.
+Our results further indicate the endothermic nature of the P adsorption by Fe-DTR (Zeng et al., 2004).
+Gao et al., (2013) suggested that increasing temperature reduces solution viscosity, accelerating the molecular diffusion across the adsorbent contact layer and increasing adsorption capacity.
+(Devi and Saroha, 2017) also reported that increased temperature causes swelling of the internal structure of the adsorbent.
+The swelling facilitates molecule entry into the adsorbent nozzles, improving adsorptive capacity.
+This mechanism raises concerns about releasing the adsorbed P from internal sites after high-temperature loading and “shrinkage” to the structure’s original size.
+However, our recent desorption experiments indicate otherwise (unpublished data).

-In the temperature effect experiment series, the superiority of the wastewater solution as a P source over inorganic P solution was even more pronounced compared to the particle size and pH effect experiments series.
-This observation might be the result of the temperature effect on other constituents in the clarified dairy wastewater and their effect, in turn, on P sorption.
+In temperature effect experiments, we found that wastewater was a superior P source compared to an inorganic P solution, with the effect being more pronounced than particle size and pH.
+This observation may result from the temperature effect on other constituents in the clarified dairy wastewater and their impact, in turn, on P sorption.

 Figure 5.
-Sorption isotherms using different temperature with Synthetic solutions (A) & wastewater (B).
+Sorption isotherms using different temperatures with synthetic solutions (A) and wastewater (B).

 3.7.
-The effect of the initial phosphorus concentration on adsorption over time
+Effect of initial P concentration on adsorption over time

-The effect of the initial P concentration on the amount of P adsorbed on the Fe-DTR was tested in a synthetic solution with different P concentrations at room temperature and without controlling the pH (Fig. 6).
-In all added P values, remarkable adsorption took place in the first hour.
-At low added P concentrations (5 to 30 mg L-1 initial P concentration) equilibrium appeared to be reached within a few hours.
-Among which, at initial P concentration of 30 mg L-1, increased adsorption was recorded up until ca. 24 hours, reaching 3,897±23 mg P kg-1, and later P removal from solution was minimal.
-At high added P concentrations adsorption continued throughout, e.g., at a P concentration of 100 mg L-1, adsorbed P after 24 hours was 6,082±355 mg P kg-1 increasing to 7,768±192 mg P kg-1 after 72 hours, displaying continuous sorption trend.
-At a concentration of 0 mg L-1 of added P, the raw Fe-DTR released a negligible concentration of P (0.02 mg L-1), indicating low labile P concentrations in the raw sludge.
+We tested the effect of the initial P concentration on P adsorption to Fe-DTR using a synthetic solution with different P concentrations at room temperature, without controlling pH (Fig. 6).
+Remarkably, for all P concentrations, most adsorption occurred in the first hour.
+At low added P concentrations (5 to 30 mg L-1 initial P concentration), equilibrium was apparent within a few hours.
+For example, at an initial P concentration of 30 mg L-1, we detected increased adsorption for ca. 24 hr, reaching 3,897±23 mg P kg-1.
+Later P removal from solution was minimal.
+At P concentrations greater than 30 mgL-1, adsorption continued over time.
+At 100 mg L-1, adsorbed P was 6,082±355 mg P kg-1 at 24 hr, increasing to 7,768±192 mg P kg-1 at 72 hr.
+This data indicated a continuous sorption trend.
+At 0 mg L-1 added P, the raw Fe-DTR released a negligible concentration of P (0.02 mg L-1), indicating low labile P concentrations in the raw sludge.